AugustinJose1221/FFTx32/README.md

-# Fast Fourier Transform using Cooley-Tukey Algorithm
+# Fast Fourier Transform using Cooley-Tukey Algorithm in Verilog
 A 32 point radix-2 FFT module written in Verilog